India, land of novelties of ancient architectures, and it's rich inheritance.

 The North Mark on architectural drawing

 Marking the North direction on a drawing has now become a mere ritual / custom.
 The significance of the organic electromagnetic flux lines emanating from the North, is totally lost on the present day practitioners of architecture, who use North pointer for designating the roads and placement of plots.
 In ancient Vastu shastra practice immense importance was given to alignment of the geometric axis of the Vastu and the geomagnetic axis.
 Hence, the North flow and the North marking were paid special attention in planning of a Vastu.
-The energetic of the Vastu is influenced by the North flow, as discussed elsewhere in the book.
+The energetic of the Vastu is influenced by the North flow, as discussed elsewhere on our website.

 Windows and Openings